xinehc/sarg-curation/README.md

 ### Download NDARO and CARD

-NDARO need to be downloaded manually from https://www.ncbi.nlm.nih.gov/pathogens/refgene/ (click `Download` for both the metadata `refgenes.tsv` and the reference protein sequences `protein.faa`).
-CARD can be obtained from https://card.mcmaster.ca/download.
-These files need to be unzipped and placed in the [reference](https://github.com/xinehc/sarg-curation/tree/master/reference) folder.
+NDARO need to be downloaded from https://www.ncbi.nlm.nih.gov/pathogens/refgene/ (`refgenes.tsv` and `protein.faa`).
+CARD can be obtained from https://card.mcmaster.ca/download (`aro_index.tsv` and `protein_fasta_protein_homolog_model.fasta`).
+These files need to be manually unzipped and placed in the [reference](https://github.com/xinehc/sarg-curation/tree/master/reference) folder.

 ## Run